Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 Johns Hopkins Aramco Healthcare – Dhahran

-Pilots can be denied a Class 1 Medical if diagnosed with any of the following:
+Pilots may be denied a Class 1 Medical if diagnosed with any of the following:

 Epilepsy or seizure disorders